thealifaisal/vector-space-model/README.md

 A unique list of lemmas will be created from the corpus which is called bag of words.
 Length of bag of words will be saved.

-The lemmas from the list will be written to an Excel file at column 0.
+The lemmas from the list will be written to an Excel file at column 1.
-Now 56 columns for documents (tf), 1 column for a query (tf), 1 column for Document Frequency (df), 1 column for Inverse Document Frequency (idf), 56 columns for document's tf*idf, 1 column for query's tfxidf will be created.
+Now 56 columns for documents (tf), 1 column for a query (tf), 1 column for Document Frequency (df), 1 column for Inverse Document Frequency (idf), and re-iterate over the 56 columns to multiply tf and idf to the document columns.

 Now again read each document one by one, for specific cell(token,doc-col) write the tf of that token.
 This can be done by creating a set structure with key as a token and value as it’s count.
 Once the